WebAssembly/component-model/design/mvp/Explainer.md

   its wrapper object was unreachable from JS.
 For `borrow` handles, the wrapper object would become dynamically invalid (throwing on any access) at the end of the export call.
-* The forthcoming addition of [future and stream types] would allow `Promise` and `ReadableStream` values to be passed directly to and from components without requiring handles or callbacks.
 * When an imported JavaScript function is a built-in function wrapping a Web IDL function, the specified behavior should allow the intermediate JavaScript call to be optimized away when the types are sufficiently compatible, falling